Maneet-Jain/-SQL--Profiling-and-Analyzing-the-Yelp-Dataset/README.md

 A series of questions were answered regarding the data to help me profile and better understand the data.
 I came up with my own question for analysis and prepare a dataset for the analysis.

-The questions requires to write a variety of SQL statements.
+The questions require to write a variety of SQL statements.

 ## The following entity relationship (ER) diagram is referred for this project: